-- Jsaux Steam Deck dock – our favorite docking station.
+- Jsaux Steam Deck dock – a top docking station

-- Ugreen USB switch – seamlessly swap between Steam Deck and PC.
+- Ugreen USB switch – swap between the Deck and PC

-- Anker Powercore+ – extend your Steam Deck battery life.
+- Anker Powercore+ – extend your Deck’s battery life

-- SanDisk Extreme microSDXC – expand your handheld PC library.
+- SanDisk Extreme microSDXC – store more games

-- Sabrent Rocket 2230 – a great Steam Deck SSD upgrade.
+- Sabrent Rocket 2230 – a Steam Deck SSD upgrade

-- Ivoler Steam Deck screen protector – an extra protective layer.
+- Ivoler screen protector – protect your Deck’s screen

-- Jsaux Steam Deck backplate – personalize your Steam Deck.
+- Jsaux Steam Deck backplate – personalize your Deck.

-- Corsair HS65 Wireless – the best Steam Deck headset.
+- Corsair HS65 Wireless – best Steam Deck headset

 1. Jsaux Steam Deck dock